coadams9/algorithims/Resume.md

 <h2>EMPLOYMENT HISTORY</h2>

-SOUTH CITY KITCHEN								Atlanta, GA
+<appr>SOUTH CITY KITCHEN								Atlanta, GA
-Bartender/Server								Aug 2015 - Dec 2018
+Bartender/Server								Aug 2015 - Dec 2018</appr>
-Increased restaurant total sales through gradual increase of knowledge and products.
+<p>Increased restaurant total sales through gradual increase of knowledge and products.
 Maintained a positive and friendly attitude in high volume popular restaurant with an average of 150 reservations nightly.
 Collaborated with small teams to manage dining sections and achieve daily goals.
-Utilized extensive knowledge of wines and food top upsell customers and increase sales.
+Utilized extensive knowledge of wines and food top upsell customers and increase sales.</p>

-LOEWS HOTEL								Atlanta, GA
+<appr>LOEWS HOTEL								Atlanta, GA
-Bartender/Server/Server Assistant						May 2011 - Jan -2015
+Bartender/Server/Server Assistant						May 2011 - Jan -2015</appr>
-Opened a new restaurant in a busy district of downtown Atlanta.
+<p>Opened a new restaurant in a busy district of downtown Atlanta.
 Thrived in constantly changing atmosphere of newly established business.
-Outstanding performance recognized with multiple promotions during tenure.
+Outstanding performance recognized with multiple promotions during tenure.</p>

 **EDUCATION**